jamiesonbecker/formscrape.js/README.md

 Related
 -------

-See <a href="https://github.com/jamiesonbecker/formplode.js">formplode.js</a> for the reverse of this plugin -- explode the data back into the form before the user edits it.
+See [formplode.js](https://github.com/jamiesonbecker/formplode.js) for the reverse of this plugin -- explode the data back into the form before the user edits it.